varvay/issue-replication-react-aria-checkbox/README.md

 3. execute `npm run dev` inside the project root directory
 4. observe the expected result by accesing the page under root path `/` or `/normal`
 5. observe the anomaly result by accessing the page under anomaly path `/anomaly`
+6. observe the workaround result by accessing the page under workaround path `/workaround`

 ## Issue Description